busterbenson/public/book-of-beliefs.md

 - [2014](https://github.com/busterbenson/public/blob/d084b783b6ff753b43f7aab735a52943c704f74c/Codex.md): I added a bunch of stuff to the top and all around the beliefs to better explain the system of tracking beliefs over time and reviewing them frequently.
 I think I realized at this time just how valuable the project was to my own sense of well-being, and I hoped others would find it useful too.
 I also added a section for my “favorite ideas” because these too seemed to shift and grow over time in a way that was useful to occasionally review.
 - [2013](https://github.com/busterbenson/public/blob/master/files/book-of-beliefs-2013.md): It almost doubled in length in the second year to about 70 beliefs.
 It was still largely tracked on a subject basis.
 - [2012](https://github.com/busterbenson/public/blob/master/files/book-of-beliefs-2012.md): I listed about 40 beliefs the first time I sat down and tried to do this.
 Organized by subject, like “On Morality”, “On Science & the Universe”, etc.
+- [2007](https://buster.livejournal.com/104233.html): The very first version of this was a short post that I called the Unified Theory of Extraordinary Living, which just had the 11 things I took to be my own form of Commandments.

 Amor fati.